mangoyi/learngit/readme.txt

+Git is distributed version control
-this is first git free
+Git is free software.